Carnegie Vanguard High School: College matriculation

 100% of students that graduate from Carnegie attend a 2 or 4 year college or university.
 Usually most graduates chose to matriculate at the University of Houston or the University of Texas at Austin.
-Carnegie students have also been accepted to many prestigious and highly selective colleges including Rice University, Dartmouth College, Harvard University, Yale University, Stanford University, Bowdoin College, Wellesley College, Duke University, University of California - Berkeley, Massachusetts Institute of Technology, Spelman College, Howard University, University of California - Los Angeles, Georgia Institute of Technology, Emory University, Brown University, Columbia University, Tulane University, University of Wisconsin-Madison, University of Virginia, University of Michigan, New York University, Washington University in St. Louis, and the University of Chicago.
+Carnegie students have also been accepted to many prestigious and highly selective colleges including Rice University, Dartmouth College, Harvard University, Yale University, University of Notre Dame, Stanford University, Bowdoin College, Wellesley College, Duke University, University of California - Berkeley, Massachusetts Institute of Technology, Spelman College, Howard University, University of California - Los Angeles, Georgia Institute of Technology, Emory University, Brown University, Columbia University, Tulane University, University of Wisconsin-Madison, University of Virginia, University of Michigan, New York University, Washington University in St. Louis, Tufts University, University of Pennsylvania and the University of Chicago.